Ashland, Wisconsin: Transportation

 The two major highways in the city are US 2 and WIS 13.

 Railroads

-The city is one of the northern termini in Wisconsin for the Canadian National Railway (CN), parent company of the former Wisconsin Central Ltd. It took over the former Soo Line tracks in 1987.
-However, after flooding in 2016 caused substantial damage to bridges south of town, CN discontinued service to Ashland (trains now reach only as far north as Park Falls).
+The city was one of the northern termini in Wisconsin for the Canadian National Railway (CN), parent company of the former Wisconsin Central Ltd. It took over the former Soo Line tracks in 1987.
+However, flooding in 2016 caused substantial damage to bridges south of town, and CN discontinued service to Ashland (trains now reach only as far north as Park Falls).

 While Ashland has not had passenger train service since 1971, both Union Depot and the Soo Line Depot survive and are listed on the National Register of Historic Places.

 Airports

 Airports certified for commercial carrier operations near Ashland: